chrismacp/chrismacp.github.io/_posts/2020-12-03-syncing-studios-remotely-using-rtpmidi-and-jamulus.md

 * Start Jamulus
 * Open settings
-* Configure the input (where you audio goes IN to you soundcard)
+* Configure the input (where your audio goes IN to you soundcard)
 * Configure the output (where the merged audio comes OUT of your soundcard and to your speakers)
 * Connect to a server (you can connect to your own private server too)
 * Make sure you don't use WIFI!